A great Group

 - has been the first bank in Italy and among the first banks in Europe to obtain the Gender Equality European & International Standard (GEEIS) - Diversity certification.

-- - lower levies and other charges concerning the banking and insurance industry due to no further contribution to the resolution fund.
+- - lower levies and other charges concerning the banking and insurance industry due to no further contribution to the deposit guarantee scheme.

 A strong value distribution is envisaged:

-- - additional distribution for 2024 to be quantified when full-year results are approved;
+- - additional distribution for 2025 to be quantified when full-year results are approved.

-A solid capital position is envisaged, with the Common Equity Tier 1 ratio – confirming the Basel 3/Basel 4 target of above 12% over the 2022-2025 Business Plan horizon – expected to stand in 2025 at well above 14.5% pre Basel 4, at well above 14% post 2025 Basel 4 impact of around 40 basis points, and at well above 15% post overall Basel 4 impact of around 60 basis points (of which around 20 in 2026-2033, including around 10 in 2026 relating to FRTB) and including the absorption of DTAs of around 120 basis points (of which around 25 in the period Q3 2024 - 2025 and the remaining basis points mostly by 2028), taking into account the above-mentioned payout ratio envisaged for the years covered by the Business Plan and the buyback launched in June 2024 and not considering any additional distribution.
+A solid capital position is envisaged, with the Common Equity Tier 1 ratio – confirming the Basel 3/Basel 4 target of above 12% over the 2022-2025 Business Plan horizon – expected to stand in 2025 at over 14% pre Basel 4, at around 13.7% post 2025 Basel 4 impact of around 40 basis points, and at around 14.5% post overall Basel 4 impact of around 60 basis points (of which around 20 in 2026-2033, including around 10 in 2026 relating to FRTB) and including the absorption of DTAs after 2025 of around 100 basis points (mostly by 2028), taking into account the above-mentioned payout ratio envisaged for the years covered by the Business Plan, the buyback to be launched in June 2025 and not considering an additional distribution for 2025.

 (*) Subject to the approval from the Shareholders’ Meeting